fearnworks/GraphCap/doc/development/adding_providers.rst

 Overview
 --------
-This guide explains how to add a new provider integration into GraphCap.
+This guide explains how to add a new provider integration into graphcap .
 The process involves the following steps:

 - Adding a provider configuration example in the configuration file.